Interstate 20 in South Carolina: Widening projects

 This project represents the first bistate agreement between the Georgia Department of Transportation and SCDOT for a design–build project.
 This design–build project is for the widening of I-20 with an additional lane in each direction.
 The widening begins just west of Georgia State Route 104 (SR 104) interchange (I-20 GA exit 200) and it will terminate at SC 230 interchange (I-20 SC exit 1).
 The project will widen 1.8 mi of I-20, replace four bridges over the Augusta Canal and Savannah River, and make intersection improvements at the West Martintown Road interchange in South Carolina.
 This project will cost $72 million and is scheduled to be completed in 2022.

 Another design–build project is for the widening of I-20 with an additional lane in each direction.
 The widening will begin just east of US 378 where the roadway transitions from a six lane section to a four lane section and terminate west of the Longs Pond Road interchange near milemarker 49 in Lexington County.
 The I-20 eastbound and westbound bridges over Norfolk Southern Railroad will be replaced.
 The pavement for the project will consist of both concrete and asphalt and the existing concrete pavement section will require reconstruction.
 The widening has since been completed as of June 2022.

 Exit list

 Related routes

 I-20 has one business route and one auxiliary route in the state of South Carolina.
 I-520 serves as a multi-state beltway that runs between North Augusta and Augusta, Georgia.

 Interstate 20 Business

-Interstate 20 Business (I-20 Bus) is a 2.244 mi four-lane boulevard-grade business spur of I-20 along David H. McLeod Boulevard, between I-95 and West Evans Street.
-At its eastern end, the roadway continues as US 76 Connector.
+Interstate 20 Business (I-20 Bus) is a 2.244 mi four-lane boulevard-grade business spur of I-20 along David H. McLeod Boulevard, between I-95 and US 76 (West Palmetto Street).
+SCDOT marks an intersection of West Evans Street as its east end where the roadway continues as US 76 Connector.
+However, signage of I-20 Bus. appears past West Evans Street indicating the route continues to its official eastern terminus at an intersection of US 76.
+SCDOT signs the eastern extension of I-20 Bus. from West Evans Street to US 76 as US 76 Connector which is unsigned in its entire length.
 Construction began by 1969, completed in 1970, it has remained unchanged since inception.